Associate of Science in Radiologic Technology

 • Three Letters of Reference

-• Score of at least 750 on the Entrance Exam
+• Effective June 2, 2023, a score of at least 80% is required on the Entrance Exam

-Effective January 9, 2023, the AS in Radiologic Technology program requires the completion of an Entrance Exam as part of the admissions process for any applicant who has not earned a degree prior to seeking admission to JPU.
-The minimum score required on the Entrance Exam is 70.
+The AS in Radiologic Technology program requires the completion of an Entrance Exam as part of the admissions process.
+The entrance exam is waived for any applicant who has earned a degree within five (5) years of applying to JPU.
+The minimum score required on the Entrance Exam is 80%.
 The anticipated time to complete the exam is 1.5 hours.

 • Reading Comprehension: Provides reading scenarios in order to measure reading comprehension, identifying the main idea, finding meaning of words in context, passage comprehension, making logical inferences, etc.